stratsys/Stratsys.Apis.v1/README.md

 About Stratsys
 --------------
-'Stratsys help companies and organizations to become successful and competitive by supporting them in their work to achieve their goals.
-With the help of Stratsys methods and tools, business strategies are made real.'
+*Stratsys help companies and organizations to become successful and competitive by supporting them in their work to achieve their goals.
+With the help of Stratsys methods and tools, business strategies are made real.*